 In order for a pregnancy to occur there must be an egg, a sperm and a uterus.
 More than one person is involved in this process.
-There needs to be more programing and emphasis placed on education for every person, not just the person carrying the pregnancy.
-It is also important for everyone to know about pregnancy options and that the choice belongs to the person who is pregnant.
+There needs to be more programing and emphasis placed on education for every person involved, not just the person carrying the pregnancy.